bdaly101/AI-SQL-Dev/QUICKSTART.md

 The tool will:
 1. ✅ Scan migrations for table schemas
+2. ✅ Extract TypeScript type definitions
-2. ✅ Scan TypeScript for Supabase usage patterns
+3. ✅ Scan TypeScript for Supabase usage patterns
-3. ✅ Show you a summary
+4. ✅ Show you a summary
-4. ✅ Ask for confirmation
+5. ✅ Ask for confirmation
-5. ✅ Generate RLS policies using AI
+6. ✅ Generate RLS policies using AI
-6. ✅ Create a migration file
+7. ✅ Create a migration file
-7. ✅ Create a review checklist
+8. ✅ Create a review checklist

-### 3. Review and Apply
+### 4. Review and Apply

 Check the generated files:
 ```bash